bolinette/bolinette/docs/exceptions.md

 # Exceptions

 Any request can be aborted at any time by raising an Error.
-The error is catched at top level and a readable error is sent to the client.
+The error is caught at top level and a readable error is sent to the client.
 All errors are located inside the [`bolinette.exceptions`](../bolinette/exceptions.py) package and inherit `APIError`.

 ## Error codes